locchh/llm-playground/notebooks/Language_Recognition/develop_grammar.md

 ```text
 Here is my pseudo grammar based on my documentation and code samples.
 Please improve the grammar rules while strictly preserving my format.
 Do not rewrite the entire structure — only enhance or correct what’s necessary.
 ```
----

-Here’s a refined and professional version of your **Step 3**, with improved grammar, clarity, and formatting:

----

 #### **Step 3: Parse Code Using the Grammar with a Gradual Content-Growth Strategy**